Law Enforcement & Firefighting

 |Hispanic or Latino||1,421|

-Americans aren’t the only ones with an interest in Homeland Security, Law Enforcement & Firefighting.
+Homeland Security, Law Enforcement & Firefighting appeals to people across the globe.
 About 2.3% of those with this major are international students.

 How Much Do Law Enforcement & Firefighting Majors Make?